mcomunita/AFX-Research/README.md

 <img src="./assets/table_entry.png" width="100%"><br>

-To signal a publication, simply open a new issue including as much info as possible about it:
+To signal a publication, simply open a new issue (there is a template for it) including as much info as possible about it:

 [*] = required

 - [*] Link: URL to the publication